Matthijnssenslab/ViPER/README.md

    				All assembled scaffolds will be concatenated and clustered together to remove redundancy (see also --cluster-cover/identity).
-   --cluster-cover		% of the shortest sequence that should be covered during clustering. (default: 99) --cluster-identity		% of ANI for clustering scaffolds. (default: 99) --memory-limit		Memory to be reserved for SPAdes assembly in GB. (default: 250)
+   --cluster-cover		% of the shortest sequence that should be covered during clustering. (default: 99) --cluster-identity		% of ANI for clustering scaffolds. (default: 99) --memory-limit		Memory (in GB) to be reserved for SPAdes assembly. (default: 250)

  Annotation:
    -d | --diamond-path		Path to diamond database.
 If not given, Diamond and KronaTools will be skipped.